Milli-saved/Devops-docs/Demo/CI CD Demo.md

 ## Configuring the Remote Server for SSH

 For the CD stage to function correctly, make sure you perform the SSH key addition.
-Follow the steps in [[Adding SSH Public Key to the Remote Server]].
+Follow the steps in [Adding SSH Public Key to the Remote Server](https://git.gebeya.training/devops-docs/devops-course-technical-docs/-/blob/main/SSH/Adding%20SSH%20public%20key%20to%20the%20remote%20server.md?ref_type=heads).